UAL-RE/data-viz-challenge/apply.md

 We welcome applications that address any aspect of digital scholarship or data science, including projects focused on tools, methods, or techniques.
 Some potential areas for exploration could include:

 + Web scraping, text data mining, natural language processing
-+ Digital publishing platforms, electronic notebooks, digital project management
++ Digital publishing platforms (e.g. Omeka, Scalar), electronic notebooks, digital project management
 + Data visualization, 3-D modeling
 + Data cleaning, data analysis
 + Network analysis, neural networks, machine learning

+Note this is _not_ an exhaustive list, but just some examples of the areas which may have broad appeal to the campus audience.

 ## For more information
 Have a project idea but aren't quite sure if it fits?
 Curious to know more about the program?
 Take a look at our [Frequently Asked Questions](faq.md).

-Prospective applicants are also encouraged to attend an information session on September 27, 2019, noon to 1pm, in the Main Library ILC classroom (Room 112A).